scardena/APO/README.md

 <h1>Handling mongoDB Data </h1>
 Enter the mongo Shell: <br>
-`mongo`
+`mongo` <br>
 Show databases: <br>
-`show dbs`
+`show dbs` <br>
 In this example we will be working with the database that I am already using, which name is 'test'.
-We could create more databases in this mongo instance, but we would need to edit the APO/web/config.js file, and add the other database here, and we may need to rewrite the app in order to access multiple databases (and honestly I don't really know how to do it.)
+We could create more databases in this mongo instance, but we would need to edit the APO/web/config.js file, and add the other database here, and we may need to rewrite the app in order to access multiple databases (and honestly I don't really know how to do it.) <br>
-`use test`
+`use test`    <br>
-We can see the collections by typing:
+We can see the collections by typing: <br>
-`show collections`
+`show collections`    <br>
 Let's check the content of some collection by typing: <br>
 `db.monitoring.find()`<br>
-Since this make our eyes bleed we can do just:
+Since this make our eyes bleed we can do just: <br>
 `db.monitoring.find().pretty()` <br>
 We can find a lot of funier queries in the link below: <br>